Updated May 22, 2023

 2. Secure Digital Card

-The Secure Digital is the basic format of the SD card.
+Secure Digital is the basic format of the SD card.
 The size of the SD card is 32 mm x 24 mm and 2.1 mm thick.
-The size of these SD cards is limited to 4GB.
+These SDHC (Secure Digital High Capacity) cards have a maximum storage capacity of 4GB.
 The speed of these Cards is less than other SD cards.

 3. Secure Digital High Capacity

-The Secure Digital High Capacity Card (SDHC) cards are designed to store high-definition photos as well as videos.
-Size and shape of this card is the same as standard SD card any SD card which supports 4GB memory is an SDHC card.
-Storage capacity of SDHC cards is up to 64 GB.
+SDHC (Secure Digital High Capacity) cards are specifically designed to store high-definition photos and videos.
+The size and shape of this card are the same as a standard SD card.
+Any SD card that supports 4GB memory is an SDHC card.
+The storage capacity of SDHC cards is up to 64 GB.